Lordwales/LaraExcel/README.md

 # LaraExcel
-This is a laravel 8 mini app to upload excel spreedsheet into your application database and display in your frontend. he mattwebsite/excel package was used to implement the file
+This is a laravel 8 mini app to upload excel spreedsheet into your application database and display in your frontend.
+The mattwebsite/excel package was used to implement the spreadsheet upload

 How to start the App
 -----------